-The patient is then clipped and cleaned in our preparation room before transfer to our sterile surgical suite.
+The patient is then clipped and cleaned in our preparation room before transfer to one of our two sterile surgical suites.

 We have wonderful monitoring equipment that sends vital patient details by blue tooth to a large wall mounted computer for easy viewing.
 The Wireless PC VetGard+(www.vmedtechnology.com).
 This allows us to monitor anesthetics at a very high standard for optimal patient safety.
 We can routinely measure blood oxygen levels, heart rate, respiratory rate, blood pressure, ECG patterns, core body temperature and even the amount of carbon dioxide in the air breathed out by the patient (Capnography).
 Despite this we also rely on our skilled nurses to be constantly evaluating and digitally charting the patients status on an ipad.
 We currently have two comprehensive monitors with capnography for each of our two surgeries and two pulse oximeter devices.

 We routinely use electrosurgery equipment with a fine tipped pen for pin point control of bleeding.
 This is just like you see on TV with human surgeries and reduces blood loss and pain.
 We have upgraded to the best with the amazing Force Triad energy platform from covidien. (www.covidien.com)

 During most surgeries blood pressure is supported with intravenous fluids given at a carefully controlled rate with an infusion pump.
 We have six of these units and a syringe pump so fluids and intravenous pain relief can easily be continued after surgery also.

 Being able to see exactly what you are doing is crucial during surgery and so we have invested in the latest technology, with a powerful human grade, LED surgical lighting system in both operating rooms.
 Additionally a powerful surgical 10 watt LED head light is available as needed.